Vision / Strategy

 Supporting Affiliated Companies

-Samsung Electro-Mechanics operates a Sustainability Management Task Force to respond to environmental, social and governance (ESG) management issues through a strong collaboration system.
-The Sustainability Management TF creates synergies based on an organic collaboration system that includes responding to questions from ESG evaluation agencies, publishing sustainability reports, and inquiring about sustainability management of clients.
+Samsung Electro-Mechanics operates a ESG Group to respond to environmental, social and governance (ESG) management issues through a strong collaboration system.
+The ESG Group creates synergies based on an organic collaboration system that includes responding to questions from ESG evaluation agencies, publishing sustainability reports, and inquiring about sustainability management of clients.
 Through this, we are able to respond to the latest issues by understanding global and industry trends, as well as strategic directions related to sustainability management.
 With various teams at the core—including our support, finance, human resources, safety and environment, and procurement teams—we respond to the demands of our internal and external stakeholders and drive sustainable development.

 Samsung Electro-Mechanics is catering to internal and external stakeholder needs and driving sustainability.
 We are responding to internal and external stakeholder demands and driving sustainable development driven by efforts of Business Support Team, Finance & Accounting Team, Human Resource Team, Safety Environment Team, Procurement Team, etc.